PhilipSpechler/Visual_QC_for_MRI_Datasets/README.md

   4.) logfile.csv --> the logfile where QC metrics are automatically updated and saved after each subject

 ## Mechanics
-Essentially, this script is a wrapper around the 'afni -dset ' command, and python's "raw_input" command.
+Essentially, this script is a wrapper around the 'afni -dset ' command, and using python's "raw_input" command.

 To begin, you must
 1.)
 Edit the allsubs.txt and hotsub.txt files to match the subject IDs of your dataset.
 2.)
 Edit the vis_QC_2.8.py paths to match your directory naming.
 <ul> <li>required: workdir (line 42), path2anat (line 51), path2fmri (line 54), path2backup (line58).</li></ul>

-**It is expected that a backup directory is provided.**
-Ideally, the backup directory is a remote data server, google drive, etc. in case a lab rat eats your computer.

 The assumed directory structure is as followed:
 >- path2anat -or- path2fmri